-- See "General Livestock Rules" in the Handbook. - All exhibitors must remain until check-out time to help with stall clean-up and show area take down. - For safety, shoes must be appropriate for the show ring.
-Open toed or open heeled shoes, sandals, and bare feet will disqualify the exhibitor. - Show Attire: Llama exhibitors are strongly encouraged to wear appropriate attire in the show ring: - o Performance classes allow casual dress or their club shirts.
+- See "General Livestock Rules" in the Handbook. - See "Animal Care and Animal Environment Policy" as well as "Adequate Care for Animals" in the Fairbook. - All exhibitors must remain until check-out time to help with stall clean-up and show area take down. - For safety, shoes must be appropriate for the show ring.
+Open toed or open heeled shoes, sandals, and bare feet will disqualify the exhibitor. - Show Attire: Llama exhibitors are strongly encouraged to wear appropriate attire in the show ring: - O Performance classes allow casual dress or their club shirts.
 It is strongly encouraged exhibitors not wear tank tops, midriff tops, halter tops, baggy pants, extremely short shorts, or tops with spaghetti straps.
-The judge may deduct points for inappropriate dress. - o It is strongly suggested for Showmanship that exhibitors wear dress slacks or skirt, blouse or shirt with collar, and dark shoes or boots.
+The judge may deduct points for inappropriate dress. - O It is strongly suggested for Showmanship that exhibitors wear dress slacks or skirt, blouse or shirt with collar, and dark shoes or boots.
 The show outfit may be accented with a colored vest or tie.
 No tennis shoes or jeans.
-The judge will use these guidelines as criteria for final placements. - Animal toenails must be properly trimmed before competing in llama performance.
-This is to ensure the safety of the animals. - Fiber will not be sold at the auction.
+The judge will use these guidelines as criteria for final placements.